 - feed more in the day – some babies are too busying playing but if you fill up your baby in the day, they will be less likely to want to feed at night

-- try sleep sounds – CDs with nature music or white noise machines can be a soothing way to get your baby to sleep at night
+- try sleeping with white noise – CDs with ambient music or nature sounds can be a soothing way to get your baby to sleep at night

 - use a sling – if you have a reluctant sleeper, try carrying your baby in a sling just before bedtime.
 This will give them a sense of comfort, whilst literally ‘wearing them out’

 Jeff is the founder and editor-in-chief at Sleep Junkies .
 A passionate sleep advocate, he started the site in 2012, reaching millions of readers across the globe.
 Jeff also runs the product curation platform SleepGadgets.io .
 He is often asked to speak at about current trends in consumer sleep technology at various events.